DreaminDani/desandoval-blog/content/posts/2023-09-21_Bookmark-Beat-EP17.md

 > We’ll see if our philosophy holds out, but the idea is that you invest in your people and the company will be successful, rather than investing in your company first

 I hope these excerpts inspire you to read at least one of these articles.
 They all, I feel, touch on a different aspect of coming together.
-From choosing to find common ground with those unlike yourself to choosing to be the ones closest to you in order to have a stronger foundation.
+From choosing to find common ground with those unlike yourself to choosing to be with the ones closest to you in order to have a stronger foundation.
 I think it's helpful to consider these as different choices and to invest our energy in the relationships we feel will help us grow stronger as individuals.

 ## Coda: Gender in industry